 DAY 3 in Aruba

-After breakfast drive to Mangel Halto and go on a guided Kayak tour at Aruba Kayak Adventure.
+After breakfast you can drive to Mangel Halto and go on a guided Kayak tour at Aruba Kayak Adventure.
 Make sure to wear sunscreen with at least SPF 50.
 After a short introduction you’ll get your lifejackets and paddle along the beach towards Mangel Halto – a beautiful, natural beach with some palm leaf covered huts.

 The water at Mangel Halto is incredibly clear.